 Prior to the passing of the Farm Bill, CBD consumers had to closely monitor state laws and were often unable to legally transport their CBD oils and products through TSA security checkpoints.
 With more and more individuals relying on a daily regimen of CBD, this presented a substantial inconvenience and may have made travel impossible for certain individuals.
-But since the TSA has modified its policies, travelers are now allowed to carry CBD oil on flights that originate and terminate within the U.S.
+But since the TSA has modified its policies, travelers are now allowed to carry CBD oil on flights that originate and terminate within the United States.

-According to the TSA.gov website policy as of July 2019, “Marijuana and certain cannabis-infused products, including some Cannabidiol (CBD) oil, remain illegal under federal law except for products that contain no more than 0.3 percent THC on a dry weight basis or that are approved by FDA.
+According to the TSA.gov website policy as of July 2019, “Marijuana and certain cannabis-infused products, including some Cannabidiol (CBD) oil, remain illegal under federal law except for products that contain no more than 0.3% THC on a dry weight basis or that are approved by FDA.
 (See the Agriculture Improvement Act of 2018, Pub.
 L. 115-334.)
 TSA officers are required to report any suspected violations of law to local, state or federal authorities.”

 As this policy change is fairly new, TSA continues to modify the logistics of security screening as it relates to CBD oil and products containing CBD.
 Here are the recommended practices for minimizing your risk of having your CBD oil confiscated.

-Ensure that any CBD oil and products you’re planning to take with you contain less than 0.3 percent THC.
+Ensure that any CBD oil and products you’re planning to take with you contain less than 0.3% THC.
 Otherwise, they would be considered marijuana.
 Ensure your CBD oil is in its original packaging, bottle, or container with the manufacturing label(s) intact.